egecavusoglu/adresci/README.md

 ## Todos

-- [] Language support with i18n.js
+- [ ] Language support with i18n.js
-- [] Implement React-Select for better styling across browsers.
+- [ ] Implement React-Select for better styling across browsers.
+- [ ] Automate the addition of new residences with formik.